storageos/storageos.github.io/_docs/explore/demo.md

 ## Remove provisioned volume

-1. Now let us clean-up the container and clean-up the provisioned volume.
+1. Now let's clean-up the container and clean-up the provisioned volume.

     You can list out the 10GB crasher-data volume using the `storageos` CLI.